bitcraze/crazyflie2-nrf-bootloader/readme.md

 Compiling
 ---------

-To compile arm-none-eabi- tools from https://launchpad.net/gcc-arm-embedded should be in the path.
+To compile you must hase arm-none-eabi- tools in the path, Python 3 and git.

 Flashing requires a jlink debug probe and nrfjprog.
 ``` bash